CMake#

 Custom Builds#

-script only creates a directory, calls cmake
+The build.py script only creates a directory, calls cmake once to generate

 a build system, and a second time to execute the build.